Sunday, October 21, 2018

 Marc Bergier, the missionary at Cahokia, related in February of 1700 that many of the Tamaroa and Cahokia were not in their village since about half of the Cahokia had gone into winter quarters about twenty or twenty-five leagues up the Mississippi.
 The Tamaroa village near Cahokia consisted of Tamaroa, Cahokia, Michigamea, and Peoria: the Tamaroa had thirty cabins, and The Cahokia had about sixty.
 Although the Cahokia were more numerous, the village was called Tamaroa because they had been there first.
 Tonti stated in 1700 that the Tamaroa village consisted of 400 Illinois, and they were constantly harassed by the hostile Sioux who paddled down the Mississippi to attack this village.

 When the French decided to establish a colony at the mouth of the Mississippi in 1698, this proposed settlement had considerable influence upon the Indians of the Illinois County.
 Although the Kaskaskia had withdrawn from Starved Rock and joined the Peoria in 1681, the Kaskaskia wished to leave them and settle in the new Louisiana Country down the Mississippi.
-The Jesuit missionary Jacques Gravier left Chicago on September 8, 1700, and when he arrived at Lake Peoria, he discovered that the Kaskaskia was determined to leave the other Illinois groups and move farther south.
-The Peoria and Moingwena were opposed to the Kaskaskia's moving and were about to insult them before they left.
-However, Father Gravier was able to heal the breach, but he could not stop the migration of the Kaskaskia.
+The Jesuit missionary Jacques Gravier left Chicago on September 8, 1700.
+When he arrived at Lake Peoria, he discovered that the Kaskaskia was determined to leave the other Illinois groups and move farther south.
+The Peoria and Moingwena opposed the Kaskaskia's moving and were about to insult them before they left.
+Father Gravier was able to heal the breach, but he could not stop the migration of the Kaskaskia.
 He, therefore, went with them and, on the journey, persuaded them to settle on the north bank of the Des Peres River where St. Louis now stands.
-By October 9, the Kaskaskia had reached their new village site, and Gravier found that the Tamaroa and Cahokia village was on the east bank of the Mississippi, five leagues north of the Meramec River mouth.
+By October 9, the Kaskaskia had reached their new village site.
+Gravier found that the Tamaroa and Cahokia village was on the east bank of the Mississippi, five leagues north of the Meramec River mouth.
 The Tamaroa, however, were in winter quarters two leagues below the village, where they awaited the Michigamea, who were going to winter with them.
-According to the Tamaroa, the Michigamea were living sixty leagues to the south, probably on the Arkansas River, as previously reported.
-The Cahokia had moved four leagues north of the Tamaroa -Cahokia village and established a winter camp; this spot was nine leagues north of the Meramec River mouth on the Mississippi.
+According to the Tamaroa, the Michigamea lived sixty leagues to the south, probably on the Arkansas River, as previously reported.
+The Cahokia had moved four leagues north of the Tamaroa-Cahokia village and established a winter camp; this spot was nine leagues north of the Meramec River mouth on the Mississippi.

 After remaining at their Des Peres location for about two and one-half years, the Kaskaskia moved further down the Mississippi River.
 On April 25, 1703, they established a new village, often called Rouensa after their chief, near the mouth of what is known today as the Kaskaskia River, but it was then called the Michigamea or the Tamaroa.
 The Sioux had continued their war with The Illinois, and the move from Des Peres was to avoid contact with these ancient foes.
 At first, both the French and the Kaskaskia lived together in the same settlement.
 Penicaut gives the first accurate location of the new Kaskaskia village by remarking in 1711 that it was two leagues upstream from the Mississippi, on the west side of the Kaskaskia River.

-Although the Iroquois had made peace with The Illinois in 1701, they executed a raid into the Mississippi Valley during 1714-1715, and in return, they passed near Kaskaskia where they killed one Illinois, wounded another and carried off eight women.
-This seems to have marked the last Iroquois attack upon The Illinois, and in 1717 they felt remorse for their deed and returned two of the women.
-Their trouble with the Iroquois came to an end, but The Illinois still distrusted The Miami.
+Although the Iroquois had made peace with Illinois in 1701, they executed a raid into the Mississippi Valley during 1714-1715, and in return, they passed near Kaskaskia, where they killed one Illinois, wounded another, and carried off eight women.
+This seems to have marked the last Iroquois attack upon Illinois, and in 1717, they felt remorse for their deed and returned two of the women.
+Their trouble with the Iroquois came to an end, but, The Illinois still distrusted The Miami.
 La Salle had managed to keep the peace between them until his Illinois empire collapsed; after this, the Miami had withdrawn toward the Wabash River, where they still nursed their hatred for The Illinois.
 Trouble frequently broke out between The Illinois and the Wea, but Deliette and de Vincennes attempted to reestablish peace even though others thwarted their efforts for selfish reasons.
-In 1714 The Miami and Illinois could have mustered 1,500 warriors to repulse the inroads being made by the Fox if they had been able to unite and forget their past differences.
+In 1714, The Miami and Illinois could have mustered 1,500 warriors to repulse the inroads being made by the Fox if they had been able to unite and forget their past differences.

-Soon the French king saw the necessity for establishing an amicable settlement between the Wea and The Illinois, and peace was consummated in 1715 with Vaudreuil sending many presents to both tribes.
+Soon, the French king saw the necessity of establishing an amicable settlement between the Wea and The Illinois, and peace was consummated in 1715, with Vaudreuil sending many presents to both tribes.

 Those Peoria at Starved Rock in 1715 numbered at least 450 warriors, and - since peace had been established between The Illinois and the Wea - The Illinois joined the Huron and Potawatomi to fight the Kickapoo and Mascouten who were moving into the northern part of Illinois.
 On November 20, 1715, a battle ensued, probably on the Fox River, but The Illinois and their allies from the Detroit region were able to defeat the seventy cabins of Kickapoo and Mascouten.
 In addition to capturing forty-seven prisoners, The Illinois and their allies killed about 100 warriors, but as they withdrew, 400 Fox pursued them, and a battle took place on December 1, in which The Illinois repelled the Fox in a hard struggle lasting from dawn until three o'clock.
 Afterward, the Fox retreated to their village in the Wisconsin Country, but the French forces followed them and laid siege to their camp.
 Instead of annihilating the defenders, the French allowed them to surrender on the promise of many beaver skins.
 This was an error because the Fox were determined warriors and had designs in the northern parts of Illinois.